Arju2003/BuildingBuddy/src/main/java/ca/uwo/csteam14/README.md

 ## Dependencies
 All dependencies are stored locally in the `./lib` directory.
 Choose File – Project Structure – Modules – Dependencies, click the **+** icon, and add the entire `./lib` directory as dependencies.
-If you cannot locate them, you may also download the entire `lib` directory [here](https://jasonshew.ca/_silo/lib.zip) as a zip file.
-Unzip this file and add the entire folder as dependencies to the aforesaid location.
+If you cannot locate them, you may also download the entire `lib` directory [here](https://jasonshew.ca/_silo/lib.zip) or [here](https://github.com/dan1el5/BuildingBuddy/raw/master/dev_backup_data_files/lib.zip) as a zip file.
+Unzip this downloaded file and add the entire folder as dependencies to the aforesaid location.

 ## Development Mode
 To activate Development Mode in _BuildingBuddy_, choose **More** – **Developer Tool** in the app, or press `CTRL+X`.